fusioncharts/dev_centre_docs/getting-started/ember/setting-data-source-using-url-in-ember.md

 In the above code:

-1. A chart component is created to render the chart.
+1. Create a chart component to render the chart.

-2. Stored the chart configuration in a JSON object.
+2. Store the chart configuration in a JSON object.
 In the JSON object:
-    * The chart type has been set to `column2d`.
+    * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * The width and height of the chart has been set in pixels.
+    * Set the width and height of the chart in pixels.
-    * The `dataFormat` is set as JSON.
+    * Set the `dataFormat` as JSON.
+    * Embed the json data as the value of `dataSource`.

 3. To set the datasource using URL:
-    * The value of the `dataFormat` has been set to **jsonurl**.
+    * Set the value of the `dataFormat` to **jsonurl**.
-    * A static URL has been set to `dataSource` to render the above chart.
+    * Set the static URL to `dataSource` to render the above chart.

 ### Add data to `chart-viewer.hbs`